tellison/okapi/README.md

 # A Java API to the Bosch BMP180 Digital pressure sensor.

 This project provides a Java API to the Bosch BMP180 Digital pressure sensor.
 The sensor is available on an inter-integrated circuit (I2C) bus.

-Key information about control of the device is found in the [device data sheet] (http://www.datasheetspdf.com/PDF/BMP180/770150/1), which was the source for much of this material.
+Key information about control of the device is found in the [device data sheet](http://www.datasheetspdf.com/PDF/BMP180/770150/1), which was the source for much of this material.

 The project comes with tests that run on an included emulator class, and utilities for operations typically undertaken with the results from this device.

 ## Example Usage